anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 block_M_signals (bool)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Block or unblock YDB signals for while M code is running.
+Block or unblock YDB signals while M code is running.
 This function is designed to be passed to yottadb.init() as the ``signal_blocker`` parameter.
 Most signals (listed in ``BLOCKED_SIGNALS`` in callins.c) are blocked using sigprocmask()
 but SIGLARM is not blocked; instead, sigaction() is used to set its SA_RESTART flag while
 in Lua, and cleared while in M. This makes the OS automatically restart IO calls that are
 interrupted by SIGALRM.
 The benefit of this over blocking is that the YDB SIGALRM
 handler does actually run, allowing YDB to flush the database or IO as necessary without
-your M code having to call the M command ``VIEW "FLUSH"``.
+your M code needing to call the M command ``VIEW "FLUSH"``.

-Note: this function does take time, as OS calls are slow.
+*Note:* This function does take time, as OS calls are slow.
 Using it will increase the M calling
-overhead by about 1.4 microseconds: 2-5x the bare calling overhead (see ``make benchmarks``)
+overhead by about 1.4 microseconds, or 2-5x the bare calling overhead (see ``make benchmarks``)
 The call to init() already saves initial values of SIGALRM flags and Sigmask to reduce
 OS calls and make it as fast as possible.